p-24/prometheus_api_metrics/README.md

 #### *Kubernetes Metrics Server and Horizontal Pod Autoscaler (HPA) has been setup

-  Mertic Server can be enabled via 2 ways
+  Mertics Server can be enabled via 2 ways
   * On Minikube : Enabling metrics Server Addons

     ```